-Disney’s Port Orleans Riverside is a Moderate resort themed to the rural ports of the Deep South.
-The standard rooms here are the most costly of any of the moderate resorts on property, but most people agree that Riverside offers a more elegant and illustrious experience that is more on par with what that of the Deluxe resorts.
+Disney’s Port Orleans Riverside is a Moderate Resort themed to the ports of the Louisiana bayou.
+The standard rooms here are the most costly of any of the Moderate resorts on property, but most people agree that Riverside offers a more elegant and illustrious experience that is more on par with what that of the Deluxe resorts.
 In this review I’ll list all of the resort’s amenities and features as well as provide what I believe are the best selling points.
 Although Riverside is one of my personal favorites, it is not without flaw – I’ll get into those too.
 This article is here so I can share my opinion, but for up-to-date info on anything I describe, be sure to check out Disney’s official website for additional insight.

 Originally called Dixie Landings, Port Orleans Riverside was rebranded to share the “Port Orleans” title with its sister resort, French Quarter.
 Aside from the name, they operate as two independent resorts with notably different offerings.